 Color Breedings Results

-Clear Red x Clear Red = Clear Red only
+Clear Red x Clear Red: only clear Red puppies are possible.

 *Note the exception here is Blue puppies can be produced where both parents carry the rare agouti recessive gene that creates a solid blue dog.